swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 {: .challenge}

-Subsets of lists and strings can be accessed by specifying ranges of values in brackets, similar to how we accessed ranges of positions in a Numpy array.
+Subsets of lists and strings can be accessed by specifying ranges of values in brackets, similar to how we accessed ranges of positions in a NumPy array.
 This is commonly referred to as "slicing" the list/string.

 ~~~